 Audacity isn't displaying in the expected or desired language.
 Can I change this?

 Audacity can display in many non-English languages.
-The language Audacity uses on first run is determined by the language the operating system uses.
-Note that on Windows, the Audacity installer only sets the language for the installer to run in, not the language Audacity runs in.
+On Windows, the Audacity installer sets the language Audacity displays in, but otherwise the language Audacity uses on first run is determined by the language the operating system uses.
+As a result you may want to change the Audacity display language.

 If you can read the language Audacity is currently running in, it's easy to change to another language.
 Open the, then choose from the list on the left.
 Now choose the specific language required from the "Language" box, then click OK.
 Most of the Audacity interface will change language at once, but a very few interface elements will change next time you restart Audacity.

-If Audacity is running in an unfamiliar language, you can navigate the menus sequentially to change the language:
+If Audacity is running in an unfamiliar language, please see this page in the Manual.

 Will there be a version of Audacity for iPod, iPad or other smartphones or tablet computers?